 Applications, etc.

-Although I didn’t have time to fool around with the built-in GPS, I did confirm my that Maps is much more useful than for European users.
+Although I didn’t have time to fool around with the built-in GPS, I did confirm my previous assertion that Nokia Maps is much more useful than Google Maps for European users.

 As to third-party apps, well… I’m not usually given to playing around with devices to that extent, but given that I was on vacation, I had time to download and fiddle around with a few.

-And speaking of nuisances, here’s a screenshot of the latest thing I installed – the threaded SMS beta that I the other day:
+And speaking of nuisances, here’s a screenshot of the latest thing I installed – the threaded SMS beta that I linked to the other day:

 Notice how it, too, wastes screen real estate to no end.